 - Location: Your premiums can change depending on where you live.

 - Marital status: Married drivers tend to be in fewer accidents, even if they’re inexperienced.
 As a result, they may pay less than their single counterparts.

 - Driving record: If you’ve been in multiple collisions, you’ll pay more for your insurance.
 A clean record may help keep your payments low.

 No, some people won’t have to worry about these scores.
 It depends on where you call home.

-Setting insurance rates based on credit scores is prohibited in California, Hawaii, and Massachusetts.
-If you live here, your insurer should use other factors such as your age, location, sex, marital status, and driving record to set your premiums.
+Setting insurance rates based on credit scores is prohibited in certain states.
+If you live in those places, your insurer should use other factors such as your age, location, marital status, and driving record to set your premiums.

-However, if you live in the other 47 states, you’re more likely to undergo a car insurance credit check.
+However, if you live in a state that does use credit scores to set insurance rates, you’re more likely to undergo a car insurance credit check.